Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: Introduction

 The remainder of the paper is structured as follows.
 Section 2 outlines the main results.
-Section 3 explains the proposed DLMM in detail, which is used to estimate memory-dependent diffusion coefficients.
+Section 3 explains the proposed DLM treatment in detail, which is used to estimate memory-dependent diffusion coefficients.
 Section 4 provides several numerical examples to test the accuracy and effectiveness of the method.
 Finally, Section 5 includes the discussions and conclusions.
-Appendix introduces the mathematical foundation of the memFPK equation, along with how it is derived using the fractional It\^o formula and integration by parts.
+Appendix introduces the mathematical foundation of the memFPK equation, along with how it is derived using the fractional It\^o's formula and integration by parts.